Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence

 We define a slice as a line $s\subset \R^2$ with positive slope.
 For $p\in \R^2$, let $p_x$ and $p_y$ be the $x$- and $y$-coordinates of $p$, respectively; that is, $p=(p_x,p_y)$. \begin{definition} Let $M$ be a $2$-parameter module and $s$ a slice with slope at most one.
 We define $M^s$ as the $1$-parameter module with $M^s_r=M_p$, where $p$ is the unique point on $s$ such that $p_y=r$, and $M^s_{p_y\to q_y}=M_{p\to q}$ for $p\leq q\in s$.

 If $s$ has slope more than one, we define $M^s$ as the $1$-parameter module with $M^s_{p_x}=M_{p}$ for all $p\in s$, and morphisms defined by $M^s_{p_x\to q_x}=M_{p\to q}$ for $p\leq q\in s$. \end{definition} Thus, if the slope of $s$ is at most one, we can visualize $M^s$ as being the restriction of $M$ to $s$ projected to the $y$-axis.
-If the slope is more than one, we can visualize $M^s$ as being the restriction of $M$ to $s$ projected to the $x$-axis. \begin{definition} We define the matching distance as
+If the slope is more than one, we can visualize $M^s$ as being the restriction of $M$ to $s$ projected to the $x$-axis.

+In other definitions of modules analogous to $M^s$ in the literature, one often encounters scaling by weights depending on a parametrization of $s$ or the Euclidean distance in $\R^2$.
+The purpose of this rescaling is to ensure that moving forward by $\epsilon$ along $M^s$ corresponds to moving forward by at least $\epsilon$ in both the $x$- and the $y$-coordinate in $\R^2$.
+For this paper, we prefer this simpler definition, both because we get this property directly (without going through a different scaling that creates the need for a rescaling), and because the simplicity of projecting to the $x$-/$y$-axis often makes reasoning about $M^s$ easier than with other definitions.

+Though $M^s$ is defined in different ways in the literature, there is a standard definition of the matching distance, which is the same as (or equivalent to) ours: \begin{definition} We define the matching distance as

 for finitely presented $2$-parameter modules $M$ and $N$. \end{definition} In view of \cref{Lem:Induced_presentation} below, $M^s$ and $N^s$ are finitely presented, so $d_\B(M^s,N^s)$ is indeed well-defined.